mahmoud/boltons/docs/iterutils.rst

 Nested
 ------

-Nested structures are common.
-Virtually all compact Python iterative interaction is flat (list comprehensions, map/filter, generator expressions, itertools, even other iterutils).
+Nested data structures are common.
+Yet virtually all of Python's compact iteration tools work with flat data: list comprehensions, map/filter, generator expressions, itertools, even other iterutils.
 These functions make working with nested iterables and other containers as succinct and powerful as Python itself.

 .. autofunction:: remap